-b) Rock glacier morphological system and units
+3b) Rock glacier morphological system and units

 Rock glaciers with a complex morphology (e.g. multiple generations, multiple lobes, coalescent lobes and heterogeneous dynamics) are common and difficult to characterize unequivocally.
+The scale of discrimination depends on the study motivations, the operator, the available data and the complexity of the landform.

-To address this issue the following hierarchical classification scheme is adopted:
+To address this issue, the following hierarchical classification scheme is adopted.

-- Rock glacier system: landform identified as a rock glacier according to the technical definition provided in Section 3.a, which is composed of either a single or multiple rock glacier unit(s) that are spatially connected, either in a topo-sequence or through coalescence. - Rock glacier unit: single rock glacier landform that can be unambiguously discerned according to the technical definition provided in Section 3.a and, in case of a spatial connection, can be differentiated from other (adjacent or overlapping) rock glacier units according to the following criteria: - Geomorphological and land cover attributes suggest a distinct generation of formation (e.g. overlapping lobes), - Connection to the upslope unit can be discriminated (see Section 3.c), - Activity is clearly different (see Section 3.d).
+- Level 1 Rock glacier unit: a single rock glacier landform that can be unambiguously discerned according to the technical definition provided in section 3a and, in case of a spatial connection, can be differentiated from other (adjacent or overlapping) rock glacier units according to any of the following criteria: - Morphological expression and/or land cover suggest a distinct timing of formation (e.g. overlapping lobes). - Connection to the upslope unit can be discriminated (cf. section 3c). - Activity is clearly different (cf. section 3d).